-25G direct attach cables (DAC & AOC) are the ideal and cost-effective solutions for short-distance connectivity within a rack or between adjacent racks in 25G data transmission.
+25G DAC & AOC are the ideal and cost-effective solutions for short-distance connectivity within a rack or between adjacent racks in 25G data transmission.
 What are 25G DAC and 25G AOC?
-What is the difference between 25G SFP28 DAC vs AOC?
-The following will explain the differences between 25G DAC and AOC and the frequently asked questions about them to help you find the right cabling solution for your network.
+What are the differences between them?
+The following will guide you through an overview of 25G DAC and AOC to help you find the right cabling solution for your network.

 Using fiber optic cable as transmission media, 25G AOC has much smaller size and lighter weight when compared with 25G DAC.
 So it can be flexibly deployed in places where space is a premium, and can be transported from one place to another.
 Also, the bending radius of 25G SFP28 AOC is significantly smaller than 25G DAC, which makes 25G AOC cable more suitable for high-density cabling structures.

 The basic 25G DAC is passive and has less power consumption or heat producing, thus making it a more versatile with wider temperature ranges.
 Moreover, its cooling requirement is not strict due to the thermal design, so applying 25G DAC can significantly save the data center operating expenses.
 25G DAC will keep the transmission stability even in harsh natural conditions and external interference.

 Since the cable type of 25G SFP28 AOC is fiber, it is immune to interference from electromagnetic, lightning, or radio signals during data transmission.
 The 25G DAC might be susceptible to electromagnetic interface, such as adverse response and degradation, etc, but the impact is not significant.
 If there are special requirements for the EMI in the network, the 25G AOC will be an ideal solution to ensure good confidentiality during the transmission, which can be applied for secure transmission in large data center networks.